 Near the end of autumn, your lawn care practices will reduce and you’ll have some time to think about next spring and growing season.
 Look to performing maintenance of your equipment, research and plan your next equipment purchases.
 There’s nothing more annoying than hitting next growing season with dud equipment or finding there is a wait on what you need to purchase.
 Beat the maintenance and equipment rush of late winter and early spring by getting to these tasks late autumn.
 Bushranger dealer can help you sort your needs.

 Think carefully and be honest with yourself before taking the plunge.
-For me, get warm season lawn in great condition ready for dormancy, keep a keen eye on the bad guys (weeds/pest/disease) and accept the compromise that while the lawn is sleeping it will not look as good as summer.
+For us, get warm season lawn in great condition ready for dormancy, keep a keen eye on the bad guys (weeds/pest/disease) and accept the compromise that while the lawn is sleeping it will not look as good as summer.
 Following the tips above will ensure the warm season lawn looks very good for the cooler season and dormancy.
 Enjoy the time off to attend to life and maintaining your equipment is my choice.
 Your situation and choice may be different.